 It could happen at school, the mall, or even at a nearby restaurant – a parking lot accident.
 If it happened to you, do you know what you should and should not do?

-We are all busy and it can happen in the blink of an eye.
-Whether it’s not seeing a car as you back out of a parking spot, coming around a corner and hitting another vehicle, or returning to your car or truck to find someone damaged it and drove off, parking lot wrecks happen more often that you might think.
+Whether it’s not seeing a car as you back out of a parking spot, coming around a corner and hitting another vehicle, or returning to your car or truck to find someone damaged it and drove off, parking lot wrecks happen more often than you might think.
+There are more than 50,000 parking area accidents every year in the U.S. While most are minor, they can be very unsettling.
+And determining who is at fault can be a sticky situation.

-- Be extra cautious when backing out of a space (the cause of 25 percent or more of parking area crashes) and don’t rely on backup cameras
+- Be extra cautious when backing out of a space (the cause of 25%or more of parking area crashes) and don’t rely on backup cameras

 - Observe posted signs